mihanizator/developer-site/getting-started.md

 That's it.
 Now the server on port `3000` is available under the selected domain.

-## Advanced
+## Additional configuration

 ### Project-level config

-Project-level config simplifies configuration in cases when you have multiple client-level configs and want to set some common behaviour across all of them.
-Does not support upstreams.
+Project-level config simplifies configuration in cases when you have multiple client-level configs and want to set some common behaviour across all of them, and works even without any running clients.
+Upstreams, proxy and static-dir handlers are not allowed for the Project-level config.

 ### Certificates

 We use LetsEncrypt to issue and renew TLS certificates for your domains.
-Make sure the status is `Resolved` before sending the traffic to the domain.
+Make sure the status is `Ready` before sending the traffic to the domain.

 ### Project params